SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/OpaqueTypes.md

 ```

 The `drawTwiceGeneric(_:)` function
-uses a generic type parameter named `SomeShape`,
+declares a generic type parameter named `SomeShape`,
-and explicitly includes the protocol conformance requirement.
+with a constraint that requires `SomeShape` to conform to the `Shape` protocol.
 The `drawTwiceSome(_:)` function
 uses the type `some Shape` for its argument.
 This creates a new, unnamed, generic type parameter for the function